-\cite{Bo84} seems to be the first paper where the spectrum condition is studied in a context where $\alpha$ is not strongly continuous.
-Note that by adding a real multiple of the identity to $H$ we can trivially convert a positive unitary one-parameter group to one satisfying a $[\lambda,\infty)$-spectral condition, for any $\lambda\in\R$.
+\cite{Bo84} seems to be the first paper where the spectrum condition is studied in a context where $\alpha$ is not \strong continuous.
+Note that by adding a real multiple of the identity to $H$ we can trivially convert a unitary one-parameter group with positive spectrum to one satisfying a $[\lambda,\infty)$-spectral condition, for any $\lambda\in\R$.
 So the important property here is that $H$ is bounded below.
 However, by the next Proposition, this property need not hold for all implementing unitary groups.

-\begin{prop} Let $(U_t)_{t \in \R}$ be a positive strongly continuous unitary one-parameter group in the von Neumann algebra $\cM\subeq \cB(\cH)$.
-Then $\cM'$ is finite dimensional if and only if for any strongly continuous unitary one-parameter group $(W_t)_{t \in \R}\subset\cM'$ the spectrum of the one-parameter group $(U_t W_t)_{t \in \R}$ is also bounded from below. \end{prop}
+\begin{prop} Let $(U_t)_{t \in \R}$ be a \strongH continuous unitary one-parameter group with positive spectrum in the von Neumann algebra $\cM\subeq \cB(\cH)$.
+Then $\cM'$ is finite dimensional if and only if for any \strongH continuous unitary one-parameter group $(W_t)_{t \in \R}\subset\cM'$ the spectrum of the one-parameter group $(U_t W_t)_{t \in \R}$ is also bounded from below. \end{prop}

 \begin{prf} It is clear that if $\cM'$ is finite dimensional, then the right hand side follows.
 We prove the converse.